 The institute has increased its adult classes well beyond weaving, sewing and woodworking to include instruction in a variety of handicrafts.

-On Exhibition Day the work of both students and adults is displayed.
+On Exhibition Day the work of the students is displayed.

 With the generous support of Alfred T. Lilly and the careful management of the trustees, Hill Institute remains as Mr. Hill envisioned it over 125 years ago, a “private school to serve the public.”